 We worked out a cell-based assay for the identification of target enzymes in ergosterol biosynthesis in fungi, based on incubation of model strains with the potential enzyme inhibitors, followed by cell lysis and analysis of the modifications in the sterol patterns by GLC-MS/MS. For quantitation of the inhibitory activity we developed a GC-MS/MS protocol which does not afford the use of radioactive material (Müller et al., Nature Protocols 2017).

-A collection of ergosterol biosynthesis inhibitors:
+A collection of ergosterol biosynthesis inhibitors from our projects:

 Inhibitors of cholesterol biosynthesis as new antilipidemic drugs – and beyond!

 In analogy to the screening system described above, we worked out a whole cell assay for the identification of inhibitors of cholesterol biosynthesis in human cells.
 For the quantitation of the inhibitory effect we once again use 13C-isotope labeling and GC-MS/MS analysis (Müller et al., Nature Protocols 2019).

 In the course of this research the first selective inhibitor of the enzyme lathosterol oxidase was developed.
 So the last gap concerning inhibitors of enzymes of the post-squalene part in cholesterol biosynthesis was closed.